tempCross/BHP_scripts/README.md

 # BHP_scripts
-Python code for Hacking and Pentesting
+Python code for hacking and pentesting from BlackHat Python book.
+Some revisions were necessary in order to get the code to work on my systems